Frequently Asked Questions

 In 2020, we switched from packing Vegetable Shares in boxes to paper bags with a plastic liner

-that you keep and don't return to us.
-We plan to continue that practice.
+that you keep and don't have to return to us.

 If your food will be in your car for a while after you pick it up, we recommend bringing an insulated bag or cooler to keep the share in until you get home.